freddiehaddad/oxidized/docs/ARCHITECTURE.md

 ## Alternatives and trade-offs

-- Fully blocking main loop without a tick: Replace the short recv_timeout with a blocking recv and rely entirely on incoming events to drive progress.
-This can reduce wakeups, but you’ll need a separate waker event for timed UI updates if ever introduced.
+- Blocking main loop (current): We now use a fully blocking recv for the main event loop to reduce wakeups and idle CPU.
+Previously we used a short recv_timeout; the switch simplifies control flow and shutdown.
-- Channel select instead of periodic polling: Using a select over channels (e.g., crossbeam-channel) would allow clean blocking on multiple sources (config events, system signals) without a tick.
-The current std::mpsc + short timeout keeps dependencies minimal and is already efficient.
+- Channel select: Using a select over multiple channels (e.g., crossbeam) can provide more flexible waiting.
+Today we use std::mpsc plus dedicated threads per source, which keeps dependencies minimal and behavior simple.
-- Input thread using blocking read: Switching from crossterm::event::poll to blocking event::read can further reduce wakeups, but graceful shutdown then requires an interrupt mechanism; the current 16ms poll balances responsiveness and simple shutdown.
+- Input thread using blocking read: Switching from crossterm::event::poll to blocking event::read can further reduce wakeups, but graceful shutdown then requires an interrupt; the current 16ms poll balances responsiveness and simple shutdown.

 ## Next Steps for Contributors